Wireless-XZ/alx-low_level_programming/0x00-hello_world/README.md

 }
 julien@ubuntu:~/c/0x00$
 ```
 ### 1. Compiler
 > Mandatory

 Write a script that compiles a C file but does not link.
-* The C file name will be saved in the variable $CFILE
+* The C file name will be saved in the variable `$CFILE`
-* The output file should be named the same as the C file, but with the extension .o instead of .c.
+* The output file should be named the same as the C file, but with the extension `.o` instead of `.c`.
-  - Example: if the C file is main.c, the output file should be main.o
+  - Example: if the C file is `main.c`, the output file should be `main.o`
 ```
 julien@ubuntu:~/c/0x00$ export CFILE=main.c
 julien@ubuntu:~/c/0x00$ cat main.c